tyalt1/petal_stack_tutorial/README.md

 ### Section 4: Users with Ash Authentication

 I follower [this tutorial](https://hexdocs.pm/ash_authentication_phoenix/get-started.html) for adding users to a Phoenix app with Ash Authentication and Ash Phoenix Authentication.
-I did not write addtional code.
+I did not write additional code.

 ### Section 5: REST API with with Ash JSON API